MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 ---
 # Surface Dock 1 Firmware Update

 This article explains how to use Microsoft Surface Dock 1 Firmware Update to install and manage firmware on the original Surface Dock 1.
-When installed on your Surface device, it will update Surface Dock 1 devices attached to your Surface device.
+When installed on your Surface device, it updates Surface Dock 1 devices attached to your Surface device.

 > [!NOTE]
 > This article does not apply to [Surface Dock 2](surface-dock2-overview.md), which receives updates automatically via Windows Update or by using Microsoft Endpoint Configuration Manager or other MSI deployment tools.
 All current software, firmware, and drivers for the Surface Dock 2 can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=101317).